 I grew up on a farm, and my family raised pigs when I was a kid.
 I'm very familiar with the animals.
 Those are NOT pig toes.
 It makes me cringe to even look at them.

 This was no accident!
 I work with graphics on a daily basis.
-I'm very familiar with editing, cloning, and other ways to digitally manipulate or repair images.
-If that image needed repair, it would have been pretty simple to clone a copy from the other foot or from another pig photo.
+I'm an expert at editing, cloning, and other ways to digitally manipulate or repair images.
+If that image needed repair, it would have been pretty simple to clone toes from the other foot or from another pig photo.
 It was much more challenging to do what someone did—put human toes on the pig.

 This was done intentionally, but why?
 What sick person would find it amusing to put human toes on a pig in a book for toddlers?